zenonine/navi/navi/README.md

 * Milestone 1 (WIP)
   * Easy to learn, simple to maintain and organize application code based on split domains.
+  * Easy to migrate from non-web app to web app.
   * Keep boilerplate code at reasonable level.
 More optimization will be in next milestones.
   * Flexible: easily integrate with other architectural elements, especially, state management (ex.
 [Bloc](https://pub.dev/packages/bloc)) and dependency injection (ex. [get_it](https://pub.dev/packages/get_it))